 A chance to explore the frozen streams and waterfalls in the Haute Tarentaise valley, ice climbing is an exhilarating experience.
 Experience the thrill of climbing up a natural frozen waterfall in the safe hands of a fully qualified instructor as they teach you the basics of using crampons and an ice axe.
 Popular spots in the valley include the Daille waterfall, the Gurraz waterfalls, the Brevieres site at the foot of the Tignes dam and the Mone waterfall in the Peisey valley.

 Open to those over 14 years of age, ice climbing is a great activity to enjoy with family and friends.
-Prices start at 95 euros per person for a group session, with a minimum of three participants.

 4. Take a snowshoe hike through the scenic landscape